Mcp

 Session State Management for AI Agents - Why Agents Forget and How to Fix It

 The challenge of maintaining state across AI agent sessions - tool call chains, conversation history, and file context.
-How agents need session management like web apps.
+How agents need session management

 MCP Config Management Is Broken - Why We Need an App Store for AI Integrations